Join our Book Club

 Sign up for updates and please share your thoughts and feedback.

 Welcome to the Solution Set News Book Club.
-Every few weeks, we read and discuss a book together as a community on a topic related to journalism.
+We read and discuss a book together as a community on a topic related to journalism.
 It could be a book that’s specifically about news, or it could focus on related topics such as culture change, community building, innovation, and more.
 You can join the conversation via Twitter, Slack, email newsletter, and Zoom call.
 Scroll down a bit for details on how to join each channel.

 Here’s how you can join the News Book Club conversation: